 As of December 2019, all direct private clients of Saxo Bank and its subsidiaries can access their accounts directly through the MultiCharts platform.
 MultiCharts is a professional charting, analysis, and trading platform featuring an extensive range of features including automated trading strategies, backtesting, optimization, and support for strategy development using PowerLanguage in the standard version, and VB.NET/C# in the .NET version (both support Saxo connectivity).

 UPDATE April 5, 2020: MultiCharts now supports Stocks, Futures, and Bonds in addition to all Saxo's FX & CFD instruments.

 What you need to know

 Before you get started on this platform, please carefully read the following:

 - A funded account with Saxo is required to use the LIVE connection with Saxo.
 Unfunded accounts do not have access to 3rd-party apps like MultiCharts.
 To open an account, see here.
 Demo accounts can be used for free on this platform.

-- We currently support all FX pairs and CFDs on Futures, Indices and Stocks on the MultiCharts platform.
+- We currently support all Stocks, Futures, Bonds, FX pairs and CFDs on Futures, Indices and Stocks, on the MultiCharts platform.
 Further instruments like listed futures and equity are scheduled to be added going forward.
-Stay tuned!

 - You trade against the same cost and conditions on MultiCharts as you would on Saxo's own platforms.
-There are no costs associated with using the Saxo integration on this platform.
+There are no costs associated to using the Saxo integration on this platform.

 - Saxo supports demo accounts on this platform, giving you the option to test your trading strategies in our simulation environment.
 This is especially useful for trialing trading strategies.